edermartioli/spirou-ccf/README.md

 ...
 ```

-Note that the same procedure above can be done in the science fiber-C data or `*e.fits` files to obtain similar drift files for the simultaneous FP exposures.
-These `*.rdb` files are inputs to the `spirou_ccf_pipeline.py` so you can have more control on the drifts.
+Note that the same procedure above can also run in the science fiber-C data or `*e.fits` files to obtain similar drift files for the simultaneous FP exposures.
+These `*.rdb` files are inputs to the `spirou_ccf_pipeline.py` so one can have more control on the drifts.